 As a result of this discrepancy, Montreal has been called “the only city where the sun sets in the north.”
 Directions are according to the traditional Montreal map where downtown (example, rue Sherbrooke) is east-west, with Mont-Royal to the north and the river to the south.
 “North” on the Victoria bridge is southwest.

 We took 5 hours 30 minutes to walk its grounds, and I do not believe that we saw 10% of available fauna and flora.
 The gardens are so impressive that it would be worth visiting Montreal just to see the botanical gardens.
-We walked a total of 12.5 miles (20 kilometers) this day.
-What a great day.
+We walked a total of 12.5 miles (20 kilometers) today.
+What an enjoyable day.
 We ate at the restaurant in the gardens twice.
 We had a morning tea break and dinner in the evening.
 We were impressed with the food and prices.
 During our wanderings, we visited the Japanese and Chinese gardens.

 The Japanese garden is 2.5 hectares (6 acres), with each tree, shrub, and stone carefully arranged.
 The bonsai garden was a unique attraction with its rare beauty.
 Trees range from 25 to over 350 years old.

 Milwaukee has the Domes, a collection of 3 greenhouses catering for different climates.
 The Montreal Botanical Gardens has nine chambers to house different plant types.
-The amount of detail provided is overwhelming and hosts a significant amount of facts that to do this garden justice would require several days, if not weeks, to get a full appreciation.
+The amount of detail provided is overwhelming and hosts a considerable number of facts that to do this garden justice would require several days, if not weeks, to get the full appreciation.

 Locals get free access.
-We spoke to an elderly couple who walk the gardens daily.
-We saw great views of the Olympic Park set alongside the gardens, built to accommodate the 1976 Summer Olympics, and since been host to more than one hundred million visitors.
+We spoke to an elderly couple who walks the gardens daily.
+We saw magnificent views of the Olympic Park set alongside the gardens, built to accommodate the 1976 Summer Olympics, and since then have been hosting more than one hundred million visitors.

 Notre-Dame de Québec Basilica-Cathedral.